MayankSinghx01/vKYC-AntiSpoofing-Pipeline/README.md

 | Deepfake detection | ~80% |

 These numbers reflect performance on the validation set used during the internship — a useful signal, but also a reminder that detectors trained this way can struggle to generalize to generation methods, datasets, or compression levels they weren't trained on.

 ---

+## 7. Evaluated Baselines & Literature Review

+Before finalizing the multi-model architecture, several baselines from established repositories (such as DeepFakeBench) and academic literature were evaluated.
+These were ultimately excluded from the final production pipeline due to real-world deployment constraints:

+*   **[Insert Model/Paper 1]**: [Briefly explain why it was rejected—e.g., Inference latency was too high for a real-time vKYC pipeline].
+*   **[Insert Model/Paper 2]**: [Briefly explain the bottleneck—e.g., Struggled heavily with specific mobile compression artifacts or lacked generalizability across diverse lighting].

+---